jnsahaj/tweakcn/CONTRIBUTING.md

 ### Set up the development environment (follow closely)

 1.  **Configure Environment Variables:**

-    - Copy the example environment file:
     ```bash
-    cp .env.example .env.local
+    cp .env.example .env.local # Copy the example environment file
     ```
-    - Open the .env.local file and replace the placeholder values with your actual credentials obtained from the services.
+    - Open the `.env.local` file and replace the placeholder values with your actual credentials obtained from the services.

 2.  **Apply Database Schema:** Push the database schema defined in `db/schema.ts` to your Neon database using Drizzle Kit: